datacamp-content/courses-chamberlain-handling-missing-data-with-imputations-in-r/slides/chapter_1_7f3002bc5fc4ccdff32c9d6cdb715bc7.md

 10 of them cholesterol , 9 for bmi and 8 for hyp and no missing values for age.

-Moreover, there are 13 completely observed rows, four rows with 1 missing, one row with 2 missings and seven rows with 3 missings.
+Moreover, there are 13 completely observed rows, four rows with 1 missing value, one row with 2 missings and seven rows with 3 missings.

 Looking at the missing data pattern is always useful (but may be difficult for datasets with many variables).
 It can give you an indication on how much information is missing and how the missingness is distributed.

-The heatmap also conveys the same information about about the missing values
+{{3}}The heatmap also conveys the same information about about the missing values.

+In the next slide we will quickly impute the missing values in nhanes.

 ---